invap/rt-reporter/README.md

 ## Relevant information about the implementation
 The RR provides the basic functionality; once the SUT is chossen, the former runs the latter within a thread and captures its output pipe for pocessing the events and writing them in the corresponding event log files.
-The main log file is named `?_log.csv`, where `?` is the name of the SUT; for monitoring purposes this log file must be declared with the reference name "main" in the [event logs map file](https://github.com/invap/rt-monitor/blob/main/README.md#event-logs-map-file "Event logs map file") required by the [RM](https://github.com/invap/rt-monitor "Runtime Monitor") to execute the verification.
+The main log file is named `?_log.csv`, where `?` is the name of the SUT; for monitoring purposes this log file must be declared with the reference name "main" in the [event reports map file](https://github.com/invap/rt-monitor/blob/main/README.md#event-logs-map-file "Event reports map file") required by the [RM](https://github.com/invap/rt-monitor "Runtime Monitor") to execute the verification.
 The event log files produced by the self-loggable components receive their name from the name declared in the self-loggable component log initialization event, suffixed with `_log.csv`.

-The SUT is assume to be instrumented for ouputing a stream of predefined event types packed in appropriate package types.
-Event types are defined in agreement between the RR and the reporter API; in our case, the definition can be seen in [Line 49](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h#L49 "Event types") of file [`data_channel_defs.h`](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h) as a C enumerated type:
+The SUT is assumed to be instrumented for ouputing a stream of predefined event types.
+Event types are defined as part of the reporting API; for example, in the case of the [C reporter API](https://github.com/invap/c-reporter-api/), the definition can be found in [Line 16](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h#L49 "Event types") of file [`data_channel_defs.h`](https://github.com/invap/c-reporter-api/blob/main/include/data_channel_defs.h) as a C enumerated type:
 ```c
 //classification of the different types of events
 typedef enum {